Annamie Paul: Zatzman statement and following turmoil

 In May 2021, the Party website published a statement calling for de-escalation of violence in the 2021 Israel–Palestine crisis and a return to dialogue; it quoted Paul as urging restraint and calling on those in authority to try to prevent further injury or loss of life.
-Several members of the party felt this statement didn't go far enough, quoting the official Party policy on the Israeli–Palestinian conflict of expecting MPs to oppose illegal settlements and the siege of Gaza.
+Several members of the party felt this statement didn't go far enough, quoting the official Party policy on the Israeli–Palestinian conflict expecting MPs to oppose illegal settlements and the siege of Gaza.
 Paul's senior advisor Noah Zatzman called the statements of several MPs including new MP Jenica Atwin antisemitic, indicating they were targeted due to Paul's Jewish faith, and made a controversial statement.

 The statement led to a split within the party, with several members calling for Paul to denounce Zatzman's statement.
 Paul instead described the situation as a "difference of opinion", and also called for "solidarity to condemn anti-Semitism", and noted that she did not believe MPs were antisemitic.

 Atwin subsequently crossed the floor and joined the Liberal Party on June 10, citing lack of support from Paul's leadership after Zatzman's threat.
 The remaining Green Party MPs, Elizabeth May and Paul Manly, issued a statement noting "unfortunately, the attack against Ms. Atwin by the Green Party leader's chief spokesperson on May 14th created the conditions that led to this crisis."
-Zatzman was fired on June 4th, and the event led to an internal political struggle within the party, with the Green Party of Quebec citing difficulties.
+Zatzman was fired on June 4, and the event led to an internal political struggle within the party, with the Green Party of Quebec citing difficulties.